trapper268/SE401-Design-Patten/README.md

 # 🏛️ SE401 Design Patterns

-This repository contains implementations of the 23 design patterns covered in the SE401 Design Pattern course which were introduced by GoF.
-Each pattern is implemented in Java with clear structure and documentation.
+This repository contains implementations of the 23 design patterns introduced by GoF in the SE401 Design Pattern course.
+Each pattern is implemented in Java with a clear structure and documentation.

 ## 📑 Table of Contents
 - [📖 Introduction](#introduction)